 Discover what is really bothering you

-Getting in tune with yourself is the first and essential step to dealing with stress.
+Getting in tune with yourself is the first and most essential step for dealing with stress.

 Be your own stress detective

 You might notice you get stressed doing college work from home.
-Many of us are in situations where our families are spending large amounts of time working or studying at home.
-Even if we usually get on well, being forced to spend most of our time with our family can lead to increased strain.
+Many have been in situations where our families are spending large amounts of time working or studying at home.
+Even if we usually get on well, being forced to spend more time with our family can lead to increased strain.

 If it’s a family member you are finding difficult, ask yourself why you are so affected by them.
-It’s important to set and keep boundaries for ourselves, as a way of protecting ourselves from being hurt by others.
+It’s important to set and keep boundaries for ourselves, as ways of protecting ourselves from being hurt by others.

 If you are struggling to stay motivated during these most times, goal setting can be useful to give us a sense of direction.